Financial Aid Information

 - Must be admitted to an eligible degree program

 Applying for Financial Aid

-To be considered for financial aid, students should complete a Free Application for Federal Student Aid (FAFSA) electronically at http://www.fafsa.ed.gov.
+Students must complete a Free Application for Federal Student Aid (FAFSA) electronically at http://www.fafsa.ed.gov to be considered for financial aid.
 A computer with access to a printer and the previous tax year's information are required.
 For continuing students you can complete a renewal application with your pin number.

 Students must complete a new FAFSA annually to be considered for financial aid.

 The Office of Financial Aid does not have an application deadline.
 However, it is highly recommended that applications be submitted as early as possible as some funding is limited.
 Applications should be received no later than April 1 to facilitate the delivery of aid funds prior to payment deadlines.
 Students are ultimately responsible for the payment of their tuition and fee charges by stated deadlines and will receive a reimbursement upon receipt of any eligible financial aid funds.